Bible Book of Daniel, Part 1 - Introduction & Chapter 1

 4. Chapter Summaries

-The first six chapters focus on what historically is happening to Daniel in real-time at that point over his 75 years in Babylon, whereas the later six are more escalogical prophecies and predictions for the future beyond Daniel.
+The first six chapters focus on what historically is happening to Daniel in real-time at that point over his 75 years in Babylon.
+In contrast, the latter six are more eschatological prophecies and predictions for the future beyond Daniel.

-Also, this first half of the book is written by someone else refering to Daniel as 'he', whereas in the later half it is 'I' as Daniel himself records.
+Also, this first half of the book is written by someone else referring to Daniel as 'he', whereas in the latter half it is 'I' as Daniel himself records.

-Chapters one, and then eight to twelve, were originally written in Hebrew and therefore aimed at God’s people, whereas chapters two to seven are in Aramaic for a wider world-wide audience.
+Chapters one, and then eight to twelve, were originally written in Hebrew and therefore aimed at God’s people.
+In contrast, chapters two to seven are in Aramaic for a wider worldwide audience.

-In terms of how this is laid out in the display:
+In terms of how these chapters are then going to be laid out in the display:

 · These ten introductory points from the first chapter are along the bottom

-A deeper way to look at the structure of chapters is known as a Chiasms.
+A deeper way to look at the structure of chapters is known as a Chiasm.

-These are basically a Godly literacy structure that acts like a mirror in the bible.
-This identifies how God has deliberately laid things out with a subtle pattern as His mark of approval - as you go along these you start repeating or being comparabe to previous ones in a reverse order.
+These are basically a Godly literacy structure that acts as a mirror in the bible.
+This identifies how God has deliberately laid things out with a subtle pattern as His mark of approval - as you go along these, you start repeating or being compared to previous ones in reverse order.

 There is an example Chiasm in Daniel here.